nablarch/nablarch-document/en/examples/10/contents/OnlineAccessLogStatistics.rst

                                           the value output in the month/year summary results will be 10 days only.
                                           If the aggregation process is executed on 30th and the range of aggregation is 10 days, \
                                           the range from 20th to 30th is the target of aggregation.

+Aggregate results by year and month     Outputs aggregate results on a daily basis.
 ======================================= ======================================================================================================================

 **Output contents to a CSV file**